baahmi/printergateway/README.md

 # Printergateway #

 This codebase is old and had some renewal to make it work with my new needs.
 The only thing working for sure is the Google Drive integration and probably the file one.
 The mail one is probably not working.
-After cleaning up some Gsuites accounts my gateway stopped working and the problems started with creating a new key.
+After cleaning up some GSuites accounts my gateway stopped working and the problems started with creating a new key.
 I logged here what I did to get it working again.
-I haven't tested the dependency changes in docker, so your milage may vary.
+I haven't tested the dependency changes in docker, so your mileage may vary.

 Reasonable pull requests are welcome (first discuss things like refactoring, etc).